benshimonz/V1/README.md

 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
 - _relprop_ is a property of the relationship

-- For each assignment to the '←' entity: _{at}_ is an optional **aggregation tag** - equals to the value of _aggop(relprop)_ of the relationships that satisfy the pattern.
+- For each assignment combination to _S1_ entities: _{at}_ is an optional **aggregation tag** - equals to the value of _aggop(relprop)_ of the relationships that satisfy the pattern.
-- An optional condition on the value of _aggop(relprop)_ of the relationships that satisfy the pattern - for each assignment to the '←' entity, expressed by an equation (e.g. '> 30')
+- An optional condition on the value of _aggop(relprop)_ of the relationships that satisfy the pattern - for each assignment combination to _S1_ entities, expressed by an equation (e.g. '> 30')
 - A condition, an aggregation tag, or both - must be presented

-**L3 filters assignment combinations to L1 entities - to only those for which the value of  _aggop(relprop)_ of the relationships that satisfy the pattern - satisfy the condition.**
+**L3 filters assignment combinations to _S1_ entities - to only those for which the value of _aggop(relprop)_ of the relationships that satisfy the pattern - satisfy the condition.**

 _**Q87:** Any dragon that was frozen at least once, and the cumulative duration he was frozen is smaller than 100 minutes_